QCD Axion Dark Matter in the Dark Dimension: QCD axion dark matter in the dark dimension

 \subsection{Enhanced axion abundance through resonant conversion}

 In this subsection, we investigate the enhancement of the QCD axion DM abundance within the context of a simple two-axion mixing scenario.
 In particular, we consider the mixing between one QCD axion and one ALP.
+The low-energy effective Lagrangian that describes this two-axion mixing can be formulated as follows